SwissSign-AG/RaApi/go/docs/RevocationStatus.md

 HasRevocationRequestor returns a boolean if a field has been set.

+### SetRevocationRequestorNil

+`func (o *RevocationStatus) SetRevocationRequestorNil(b bool)`

+ SetRevocationRequestorNil sets the value for RevocationRequestor to be an explicit nil

+### UnsetRevocationRequestor
+`func (o *RevocationStatus) UnsetRevocationRequestor()`

+UnsetRevocationRequestor ensures that no value is present for RevocationRequestor, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)